 6. Elongation at break:

-Stress strain curve is the drawing curve of tenacity which opposes the elongation of sewing thread.
+The stress-strain curve is the drawing curve of tenacity which opposes the elongation of the sewing thread.
 It has great importance to compare the values of two threads.

-Elasticity is the property by means of which the sewing thread returns back to its original position when deforming force is released.
-It should be noted here that when sewing thread back to its original position after extension is calked plastic.
+Elasticity is the property using which the sewing thread returns to its original position when the deforming force is released.
+It should be noted here that when sewing thread back to its original position after the extension is called plastic.
 But if don’t back to its original position is called plastic.
-Most of the sewing threads are lies in the middle position of the elastic and plastic.
+Most of the sewing threads are lie in the middle position of the elastic and plastic.